Joeofcoding/Google_Forms_Apps_Scripts/README.md

 # PDF Generation
 This is a description/ manual for PDF Generation Project codes.
+By default, this project is working for checkbox questions.
 This project is based on Google Apps Script.

 # Installation